 Why subscribe?

-I teach economic history to undergraduate and graduate students and frequently write on the topic, either by contributing to research or for a more popular audience, as a columnist and blogger.
+I teach economic history to undergraduate and graduate students at Stellenbosch University in South Africa, and frequently write on the topic, either by contributing to research or for a more popular audience, as a columnist and blogger.

 I also have a paid subscription option.
-In addition to all the free posts, paid subscribers will receive access to posts about my latest (unpublished) research and a few other surprises.
+In addition to all the free posts, paid subscribers will receive full access to my Friday posts.
+These posts may include columns published elsewhere (for example, Business Day or Rapport), summaries of my research or topics I find interesting.
 A paid subscription allows me to dedicate more time to writing, and I appreciate all the support.
+In addition, you will receive full access to my podcasts with prominent scholars of African development.

 What’s in a name?